Bryan Reynolds Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Bryan Reynolds (.405 on-base percentage in past 10 games, 55 points above season-long percentage), battle starting pitcher Marcus Stroman and the Chicago Cubs at PNC Park, Tuesday at 7:05 PM ET.
+On Wednesday, Bryan Reynolds (.405 on-base percentage in past 10 games, 55 points above season-long percentage) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 12:35 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Cubs.

 Bryan Reynolds Game Info & Props vs. the Cubs